mautic/mautic-zapier/README.md

 Once you choose to use Mautic integration you'll need to authorize your Mautic to it.
 Mautic use basic auth as mentioned earlier.
 So all you need is a Mautic user credentials and URL of where your Mautic lives.
 It's recommended to create a new user for Zapier which will have some advantages:

 1. Giving a third party app credentials to your Mautic is a security risk.
-We can trust Zapier but accidents happen.
-If something happen you simply delete this special Zapier user and your admin user will be safe.
+If something happens you simply delete this special Zapier user and your admin user will be safe.
 2. You will see what contacts were created by Zapier simply by looking at the created by user.

 ![Mautic Zap auth](https://www.mautic.org/wp-content/uploads/2018/02/zapier-auth.png)